-The NCSEHE and Equity Practitioners in Higher Education Australasia (EPHEA) are excited to once again invite equity practitioners from Australia and New Zealand to join us for World Access to Higher Education Day (WAHED) Australasia.
+The NCSEHE and Equity Practitioners in Higher Education Australasia (EPHEA) welcomed nearly 200 participants from Australia and New Zealand for World Access to Higher Education Day (WAHED) Australasia 2021.

-This year’s event will feature a keynote from Professor Maria Raciti (USC), who will tackle the question, What’s the next step to help low SES students navigate perceived risk during these volatile, uncertain, complex and ambiguous times?
+This year’s event featured a keynote from Professor Maria Raciti (USC), who tackled the question, What’s the next step to help low SES students navigate perceived risk during these volatile, uncertain, complex and ambiguous times?

-We will also hear from a disability practitioner and student panel, discussing important accessibility considerations when returning to an on-campus learning model.
+We also heard from a disability practitioner and student panel, discussing important accessibility considerations when returning to an on-campus learning model.

-WAHED 2021 will mark the introduction of the Australasian Spotlight on Equity: Grants for recognition of impact (more details below).
+WAHED 2021 also marked the introduction of the Australasian Spotlight on Equity: Grants for recognition of impact (more details below).
 EPHEA and NCSEHE value the efforts of equity-focused researchers and practitioners across the sector and wish to support our colleagues to raise the profile of their work, as well as supporting their continued professional development.
-These grants will reward the outstanding contributions of practitioners and researchers in delivering social justice, fairness and inclusion initiatives for both staff and students.
-The total grant pool is $10,000 and grant recipients will be announced at the WAHED event.
+These grants reward the outstanding contributions of practitioners and researchers in delivering social justice, fairness and inclusion initiatives for both staff and students.

 Keynote — Navigating heightened risk among low SES students in VUCA times: What’s the next best step?